 where $Conv(Pois_n^*\{n\},End_A)$ is the convolution Lie algebra of \cite[Section 2.2]{CaWi}.
-This is an equality of dg Lie algebras, because the convolution bracket is defined by the action of the infinitesimal cooperadic coproduct on the coaugmentation ideal, so is the same on both sides. \end{proof}
+In particular the last equality is an equality of dg Lie algebras with the convolution bracket defined by the action of the infinitesimal cooperadic coproduct on both sides. \end{proof}

 Lemma~\ref{L:gPoiss=Tam} together with Theorem~\ref{T:Def+=hAut} implies that \begin{cor} The truncated Tamarkin deformation complex $CH_{Pois_n}^{(\bullet>0)}(A,A)$ controls deformations of $A$ into the $\infty$-category of dg $Pois_n$-algebras, in other words is the tangent Lie algebra of the derived prestack group $\underline{haut}_{Pois_{n\infty}}(A)$, where $Pois_{n\infty}$ is a cofibrant resolution of $Pois_n$. \end{cor}